The Fairylogue and Radio-Plays

 The Fairylogue and Radio-Plays was an early attempt to bring L. Frank Baum's Oz books to the motion picture screen.
 It was a mixture of live actors, hand-tinted magic lantern slides, and film.
 Baum himself would appear as if he were giving a lecture, while he interacted with the characters (both on stage and on screen).
 Although acclaimed throughout its tour, the show experienced budgetary problems (with the show costing more to produce than the money that sold-out houses could bring in) and folded after two months of performances.
 It opened in Grand Rapids, Michigan on September 24, 1908.
-It then opened in Orchestra Hall in Chicago on October 1, toured the country and ended its run in New York City.
+It then ran in Orchestra Hall in Chicago on October 1, toured the country and ended its run in New York City.
 There, it was scheduled to run through December 31, and ads for it continued to run in The New York Times until then, but it reportedly closed on December 16.

-After First National Pictures acquired Selig Polyscope, the film was re-released on September 24, 1925.

 Although today seen mostly as a failed first effort to adapt the Oz books, The Fairylogue and Radio-Plays is notable in film history because it contains the earliest original film score to be documented.

 The film is lost, but the script for Baum's narration and production stills survive.